BKoch74/2143-OOP-Koch/Assignments/P01/README.md

 - Example Command:
     - Vector v(arr[]): Creates a vector from array arr[].
     - v.popFront(): Removes and returns the first item of the vector.
+    - v.pushRear(10): Adds a 10 to the end of vector v.